awsdocs/amazon-s3-userguide/doc_source/UsingClientSideEncryption.md

 ## Option 2: Using a key stored within your application<a name="client-side-encryption-client-side-master-key-intro"></a>

-With this option, you use a master key that is stored within your application for client\-side data encryption\.
+With this option, you use a root key that is stored within your application for client\-side data encryption\.

 **Important**
 Your client\-side keys and your unencrypted data are never sent to AWS\.
 It's important that you safely manage your encryption keys\.
 If you lose them, you can't decrypt your data\.

 This is how it works:
-+ **When uploading an object** — You provide a client\-side master key to the Amazon S3 encryption client\.
-The client uses the master key only to encrypt the data encryption key that it generates randomly\.
++ **When uploading an object** — You provide a client\-side root key to the Amazon S3 encryption client\.
+The client uses the root key only to encrypt the data encryption key that it generates randomly\.

   The following steps describe the process:

   1. The Amazon S3 encryption client generates a one\-time\-use symmetric key \(also known as a *data encryption key* or *data key*\) locally\.
 It uses the data key to encrypt the data of a single Amazon S3 object\.
 The client generates a separate data key for each object\.

-  1. The client encrypts the data encryption key using the master key that you provide\.
+  1. The client encrypts the data encryption key using the root key that you provide\.
 The client uploads the encrypted data key and its material description as part of the object metadata\.
-The client uses the material description to determine which client\-side master key to use for decryption\.
+The client uses the material description to determine which client\-side root key to use for decryption\.

   1. The client uploads the encrypted data to Amazon S3 and saves the encrypted data key as object metadata \(`x-amz-meta-x-amz-key`\) in Amazon S3\.
 + **When downloading an object** — The client downloads the encrypted object from Amazon S3\.
-Using the material description from the object's metadata, the client determines which master key to use to decrypt the data key\.
-The client uses that master key to decrypt the data key and then uses the data key to decrypt the object\.
+Using the material description from the object's metadata, the client determines which root key to use to decrypt the data key\.
+The client uses that root key to decrypt the data key and then uses the data key to decrypt the object\.

-The client\-side master key that you provide can be either a symmetric key or a public/private key pair\.
+The client\-side root key that you provide can be either a symmetric key or a public/private key pair\.
 The following code examples show how to use each type of key\.

-For more information, see [Client\-Side Data Encryption with the AWS SDK for Java and Amazon S3](https://aws.amazon.com/articles/2850096021478074)\.
+For more information, see [Client\-Side Data Encryption with the AWS SDK for Java and Amazon S3](https://aws.amazon.com/articles/2850096021478074) and [AWS SDK support for client\-side encryption](https://docs.aws.amazon.com/general/latest/gr/aws_sdk_cryptography.html)\.

 **Note**
 If you get a cipher\-encryption error message when you use the encryption API for the first time, your version of the JDK might have a Java Cryptography Extension \(JCE\) jurisdiction policy file that limits the maximum key length for encryption and decryption transformations to 128 bits\.
 The AWS SDK requires a maximum key length of 256 bits\.